Political quietism in Islam: Scripture

+Medieval

+According to Saud al-Sarhan, in medieval times when the power of authorities in the Muslim empire became absolute, quietism was considered a virtue, and a genre of Islamic advice literature (aka Nasihat) arose championing a pragmatic strategy of showing support and obedience to political authority within the realm, while subtly calling for equitable and sound governance.
+Al-Sarhan also states that 12th century Persian authorship attempted to combine political activism with recognition of divinely sanctioned absolutism of the caliphs.

+Muhammad Sayyid Tantawy

+Egyptian mufti Muhammad Sayyid Tantawy argued that the traditional Islamic duty of hisbah (forbidding wrong and commanding right) when administered by "the hand" (instead of "by the word" or by silence) in the larger society, was reserved for the authorities.

 Quietism among Salafists

-Contrasting the Salafi quietists with the armed insurgencies of Islamic extremist movements and terrorist organizations who subscribe to Jihadi-Salafist doctrines, such as al-Qaeda, ISIL/ISIS/IS/Daesh, and Boko Haram, the Western journalist Graeme Wood notes that while both believe that God’s law is the only law and are "committed" to expanding the Dar al-Islam (the land of Islam), Salafi quietists share other quietist Muslims' concern about disunity in the Muslim community (Ummah).
-Wood quotes a Salafi preacher as saying: “The Prophet said: as long as the ruler does not enter into clear kufr [disbelief], give him general obedience,” even if he is a sinner.
-Classic “books of creed” all warn against causing social upheaval.
+Contrasting the Salafi quietists with the doctrines of Salafi-Jihadist organizations that wage armed insurgencies, (such as al-Qaeda, Islamic State, Boko Haram, etc.) the Western journalist Graeme Wood notes that while both believe that God’s law is the only law and are "committed" to expanding the Dar al-Islam (the land of Islam), Salafi quietists share other quietist Muslims' concern about disunity in the Muslim community (Ummah).
+Wood quotes a Salafi preacher as saying: "The Prophet said: as long as the ruler does not enter into clear kufr [disbelief], give him general obedience," even if he is a sinner.
+Classic "books of creed” all warn against causing social upheaval.
 Wood describes these quietists as believing "Muslims should direct their energies toward perfecting their personal life, including prayer, ritual, and hygiene," rather than jihad and conquest.
 He compares the "inordinate amount of time" spent on debating issues such as the proper length of trousers and whether beards may be trimmed in some areas, to ultra-Orthodox Jews who "debate whether it’s kosher to tear off squares of toilet paper on the Sabbath (does that count as 'rending cloth'?)"
-Sidney Jones of ICG report that (quietist) Salafism is not political activism and may be more of a barrier to the expansion of jihadist activities than a facilitator.
+Sidney Jones of ICG has stated that the discouraging of political activism in (quietist) Salafism served as a barrier to the expansion of jihadist activities to varying degrees.

-Western scholar Joas Wagemakers describes Salafist quietists as focusing "on the propagation of their message (da'wah) through lessons, sermons, and other missionary activities and stay away from politics and violence, which they leave to the ruler.”
+Western scholar Joas Wagemakers describes Salafist quietists as focusing "on the propagation of their message (da'wah) through lessons, sermons, and other missionary activities and stay[ing] away from politics and violence, which they leave to the ruler.”
 Another Western scholar—Quintan Wiktorowicz—uses the term purist to describe Salafists who sound similar (according to Jacob Olidort) to what Wagemakers describes as quietist: “they emphasize a focus on nonviolent methods of propagation, purification and education.
 They view politics as a diversion that encourages deviancy.”